wazuh/wazuh-documentation/source/user-manual/api/rbac/how-it-works.rst

                agent:id:001
            effect: deny

 In this scenario, ``example_role`` links to both ``policy0``, allowing reading of agent ``001``, and ``policy1``, denying it.
 The system applies the most recently added policy to the role.
-Thus, the policy listed last when viewing the role's policies with the `GET /security/roles <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.get_roles>`__ endpoint takes precedence.
+Thus, the policy listed last when viewing the role's policies with the :api-ref:`GET /security/roles <operation/api.controllers.security_controller.get_roles>` endpoint takes precedence.
 Here, the user would not have permission to read agent ``001``.
 The same principle applies when a user has multiple roles; the last applied role dictates behavior in conflicts.

 You can specify a policy or the position of the role in the list (starting at 0) using the ``position`` parameter when creating a new policy-role or role-user relationship.
 This allows placing a new, conflicting policy in a different list position to override a subsequent policy.
 For instance, setting ``policy1`` to position ``0`` in ``example_role`` would move it to the first position in the list, making ``policy0`` apply last and grant the user read access to agent ``001``: